roboard/86Duino/README.md

 The 86Duino boards are designed by Hao Wei Chiu.
 And the software and firmware are developed by Android Lin and Oswald Kuo.
-All of them are members of the RoBoard team of DMP Electronic Inc.
+All of them are members of the RoBoard team in DMP Electronic Inc.

 There are also people and organizations in Taiwan who motivate, assist, and/or contribut the development of 86Duino.
 Detailed list can be seen in credits.txt.